Free shipping on orders over 50€ up to 500g

 Cubic Zirconia (or zirconium)

-Very beautiful synthetic stone, flawless, durable and significantly less expensive than real diamond.
-It is widely known as a diamond substitute, thanks to its hardness and beautiful rainbow-colored reflections.
+A beautiful, flawless, durable synthetic stone that's far less expensive than real diamond.
+It is very popular as a diamond substitute, thanks to its hardness and magnificent rainbow-colored reflections.

 D